top of page

 Korg Wavestation VST

-Vector synthesis is no novelty, as it came out in the late '80s with brands as Sequential Circuit, Yamaha and Korg.
+Vector synthesis is no novelty, as it came out in the late '80s with brands such as Sequential Circuit, Yamaha, and Korg.

 - Spectral Morphing